-Animal cells coordinate their activity within the organism by responding to signals from other cells and intersecting them with intrinsic developmental programs and external environmental influences.
+CELLULAR & DEVELOPMENTAL BIOLOGY Animal cells coordinate their activity within the organism by responding to signals from other cells and intersecting them with intrinsic developmental programs and external environmental influences.
 How does this complex set of inputs converge on gene expression?
 Transcriptional enhancers are a central integrating device by recruiting ensembles of transcription factors (TFs), which are regulated by intrinsic or extrinsic cues.
 Chromatin states are influenced by and reciprocally exert influence upon enhancer activity, resulting in the fine-tuning of gene expression.
-An important signal in the animal kingdom is called Notch and uses cell surface proteins, the Notch receptor and its DSL ligands, Delta and Serrate, to enable cells to perform contact-mediated transactions with their neighbours.

-We use Drosophila as a model system to address a number of questions on the integration of signals and epigenetic states with gene regulation.

-- Deciphering the mechanism via which aberrant persistence of the Notch signal in the juvenile nervous system leads to malignant tumours.
-We use "usual suspect" as well as unbiased approaches. - 2.
-A group of TFs central in promoting neural cell fates across phyla are the bHLH proneural factors.
-We are revisiting their involvement in early embryonic central neurogenesis using genomic approaches. - 3.
-Neuralized is a ubiquitin ligase, which is needed for sending the Delta signal to Notch.
-We are studying its interaction with the Delta intracellular domain. - 4.
+An important signal in the animal kingdom is called Notch and uses cell surface proteins, the Notch receptor and its DSL ligands, Delta and Serrate, to enable cells to perform contact-mediated transactions with We use Drosophila as a model system to address a number of questions on the integration of signals and epigenetic states 1.
+Deciphering the mechanism via which aberrant persistence 2.
+A group of TFs central in promoting neural cell fates across 3.
+Neuralized is a ubiquitin ligase, which is needed for send- 4.
 The adult Drosophila intestine relies on a population of stem cells (ISCs) to renew its damaged cells.
-We are investigating the role of epigenetic modification complexes in ISC activity.
+We are investigating the role of epigenetic modification complexes tion with the Delta intracellular domain.

+of the Notch signal in the juvenile nervous system leads to malignant tumours.
+We use "usual suspect" as well as phyla are the bHLH proneural factors.
+We are revisiting their involvement in early embryonic central neurogenesis ing the Delta signal to Notch.
+We are studying its interac- GENE REGULATION DURING DEVELOPMENT.
+HOMEOSTASIS AND TUMORIGENESIS IN DROSOPHILA in ISC activity.